ethui/ethui/README.md

 ### Main features

-- **anvil-aware**: iron uses a dedicated syncing process for local anvil nodes, enabling real-time syncing which works across chain restarts, reverts, and downtime.
+- **anvil-aware**: iron uses a dedicated syncing process for local [anvil][anvil] nodes, enabling real-time syncing which works across chain restarts, reverts, and downtime.
 No longer should you have to manually reset the `nonce` in your wallet
 - **foundry-aware**: the wallet finds existing `forge` outputs in your filesystem, and matches them against on-chain bytecode to create a built-in explorer akin to Etherscan's contract interaction tool
 - **multiple wallets**: Iron is not restricted to a single mnemonic.
 Create as many wallets as you want, and switch seamlessly between them
 - **Desktop-native experience**: no longer tied to a browser's sandbox.
 Your wallet is now reachable across your entire system, and you can even use it as a proxy for your scripting RPC needs